Raf-360/ImageProcessingProject5/RESTRUCTURE_SUMMARY.md

 ## What Was Done

-Successfully restructured the monolithic `traditional_noise_remover.py` into a modular, organized project following best practices.
+Successfully restructured the monolithic `traditional_noise_remover.py` into a organized structure.

 ## New Structure